homelamb/homelamb.github.io/_drafts/2025-07-05-using-crowdsec-with-traefik-and-cloudflare-tunnels.md

 # Part 1: Adding Crowdsec container

-To your docker file add an entry for `crowdsec`.
+To your docker compose file add an entry for `crowdsec`.

 ```yaml
   crowdsec: